fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/01_introduction.md

 The exactly the same syntax is used to define them for custom types.

 There is a cheatsheet about operator overloading - handy reference after completing this chapter.
+TODO link

 ## rules